localspook/llvm-project/clang-tools-extra/docs/clang-tidy/checks/performance/enum-size.rst

     semicolon-separated list of (fully qualified) enum type names or regular expressions that match the enum type names.
 The default value is an empty string, which means no enums will be ignored.

+.. option:: IncludeStyle

+   A string specifying which include sorting order fix-its will adhere to, `llvm` or `google`.
+Default is `llvm`.